Jumbled Sentences MCQs

 6 / 10

-Sentences of a paragraph are given below in jumbled order.
-Arrange t he sentences in the right order to form a meaningful and coherent paragraph.
+Sentences of a paragraph are given below.
+While the first and the last sentences (S1 and S6) are in the correct order, the sentences in between are jumbled up.
+Arrange the sentence in the correct order to form a meaningful and coherent paragraph.

 7 / 10